Dave Beer: Personal life

 On 12 March 1993, an accident nearly took Beer's life.
-Whilst travelling to a Basics gig in Glasgow, he was involved in a road collision with an articulated lorry on the A66 outside Carlisle where tragically, his best friend and fellow Basics promoter Alistair Cooke was killed.
+Whilst travelling to a Basics gig in Glasgow, he was involved in a road collision with an articulated lorry on the A66 outside Carlisle where his best friend and fellow Basics promoter Alistair Cooke was killed.

 Almost two decades on, he had another near-death experience, one which served as something of an epiphany when he contracted pneumonia.

+He is set to release his debut album under his own name, following a significant personal journey.
+In November 2024, Beer underwent surgery to remove a 4.5cm tumor, an experience that led him to profound reflection.
+This period of introspection also saw him convert to Buddhism, influenced by his connection to the Kadampa Meditation Centre, which now occupies the former venue of his club, Rehab.
+Reflecting on his experiences, Beer acknowledges a newfound appreciation for life and the serendipitous events that have shaped his path.